 March of Dimes

-Healthy Active Lifestyle
+Healthy Active Lifestyles

-The Anthem Foundation supports programs that raise awareness for, educate on, and encourage new behaviors, resulting in healthy, active lifestyles that offer long-term benefits.
+The Anthem Foundation supports programs that raise awareness of, educate people about and encourage new behaviors, resulting in healthy, active lifestyles that offer long-term benefits.
 Regular physical activity helps reduce the risk of heart disease, high blood pressure, colon cancer and diabetes.
-It also improves mental well-being, assists with weight control, reduces depression and anxiety, and helps healthy muscles and joints.
+It also improves mental well-being, assists with weight control, reduces depression and anxiety and helps muscles and joints.

 The Anthem Foundation’s support of healthy, active lifestyles for individuals with disabilities seeks to reduce healthcare disparities and improve access to care.

-The National Foundation for Governors’ Fitness Councils (NFGFC)
+National Foundation for Governors’ Fitness Councils